bimdata/javascript-api-client/docs/IfcApi.md

 <a name="bulkRemoveElementsFromClassification"></a>
 # **bulkRemoveElementsFromClassification**
-> bulkRemoveElementsFromClassification(ifcClassificationPk, projectPk, cloudPk, ifcPk)
+> bulkRemoveElementsFromClassification(projectPk, ifcClassificationPk, ifcPk, cloudPk)